laioutr/app-starter/README.md

 You can find a thorough guide on getting started with Laioutr development in our [developer guide](https://docs.laioutr.io/developer-guide/setup).

+## Linting and Formatting

+We use ESLint and Prettier to lint and format the code.
+This repository contains opinionated configurations for both tools.
+You can - of course - replace them with your own configurations.

 ## Publishing

 To publish a new version, run `pnpm release`.
 This will: